-Add up all eligible payroll costs before federal taxes over the past 12 months.
+Add up all eligible payroll costs before federal taxes in 2019 or 2020.
 Only include costs from employees who primarily live in the US, excluding independent contractors that your business has hired — they can apply for a PPP loan on their own.

 New and seasonal businesses also have the option of using these payroll costs instead: